-Most kinds of lettuce are just fine for geese with the darker green varieties being healthier typically.
-Romaine, Bibb, and butterhead have lots of vitamin A, vitamin K and folate that geese can benefit from.
+Most lettuces are just fine for geese with the darker green varieties being healthier typically.
+Romaine, Bibb, and Butterhead have lots of vitamin A, vitamin K, and folate that geese can benefit from.

 Iceberg doesn’t have that many nutrients by comparison, but geese still like it.
 Remember that this is a low-protein and low-calorie food, so only give it to your birds as a supplement.

 Geese can eat various kinds of meat, but they only eat specific animal proteins as part of their natural diet, namely slugs, snails, fish, insects, amphibians and other critters found near the water.

 They can eat other types of meat, but aside from the aforementioned species should only have it in a strictly limited amount.